Nicht aus der Schweiz? Besuchen Sie lehmanns.de

 • Artikel merken

-Tiffany Jenkins’s groundbreaking book traces the emergence of private sanctuaries from authority and public opinion to show that private life is a very recent – and hard-won – achievement.
-It also warns that, if we’re not careful, it will be a temporary one.
+A private life is a recent and hard-won achievement.
+But if we’re not careful, Strangers and Intimates warns, it will also be a temporary one.

 Dr Tiffany Jenkins is an Anglo-American writer, academic and broadcaster.
 She is the author of the acclaimed Keeping Their Marbles: How Treasures of the Past Ended Up in Museums and Why They Should Stay There.
 She is an honorary fellow in the Department of Art History at the University of Edinburgh, and a former visiting fellow in the Department of Law at the London School of Economics.
 Tiffany appears regularly on BBC Radio 4, including Saturday Review and Front Row.
 She wrote and presented the BBC Radio 4 series ‘A History of Secrecy’ and, most recently, ‘Contracts of Silence’, about the rise of non-disclosure agreements.
 She is a frequent commentator for The Guardian, The Observer, the Financial Times, The Scotsman (for which she was a weekly columnist) and The Spectator.
 She divides her time between London and Edinburgh.